 - Harmful to Minors: Children are killed in the gas chambers along with the adults, as in real life.
 The Hungarian girl who miraculously survived has to further witness all the participants of the uprising being shot moments before she's shot herself.

 - Hope Spot: At the end after the Jewish Sonderkommandos have all been killed, it almost seems like Mussfeld is going to let the little girl live and run away to freedom.
-As she runs towards the gates, he nonchalantly grabs his pistol and shoots her in back of the head.
+As she runs towards the gates, he nonchalantly grabs his pistol and shoots her in the back of the head.

 - Infant Immortality: Subverted horribly.
 A Hungarian-Jewish girl survives the gas chamber in an extraordinary stroke of luck by being pushed into an air pocket, while all the adults piled up around her died due to breathing in the gas.
 She is saved by the Jewish Sonderkommandos and Dr. Nyiszli tries to bargain for her survival with Oberscharfuehrer Mussfeld.
 At the end it actually seems for a moment that she's going to make it after all even after the uprising is crushed, only for Mussfeld to shoot her at the last second and ordering her body to be burned with the others.